fatima-cyber/fashion-outfit-advisor/README.md

 # 👗 Fashion Outfit Advisor 🌟

 Welcome to the **Fashion Outfit Advisor**!
-This application provides personalized fashion advice based on user inputs, live weather.
+This application provides personalized fashion advice based on user inputs, and live weather.
 Whether you're looking for outfit recommendations or want to explore similar products, we've got you covered! 👗👖

 ## 🚀 Features